How to Install a Frost-Proof Faucet Outdoors

 Sweat the copper

 Solder on the 3/4-in. coupling last.
 Remove the female adapter and solder it to the copper pipe.
 Then apply pipe tape to the male threads, and screw the adapter onto the sill cock.
 Solder both copper pipes into the coupling.
 When sweating the copper joints, open the sill cock, hold the torch on one side of the connection and the lead-free solder wire on the other side.
 Heat the joint for 10 seconds until the solder melts and flows around the connection.
 Loosen the pipe hangers along the pipe system to allow maximum movement to fit this last connection.
-Now that you're done installing a frost-proof outdoor faucet, learn how to fix a leaking frost-proof faucet.

 Install an anti-siphon valve on an existing sill cock